truewalrus/angular-seed-sj/README.md

 			// sent the text 'test1' as the response response.send('test1');
 		}
-		// include test1 as part of the exports so it's accessible in the server.js file

 	Request handling can obviously become more complex when querying databases and such, but the routing principles remain the same.